 The NFL's 1969 Offensive Rookie of the Year, running back Calvin Hill made four Pro Bowls and won a Super Bowl with Dallas.
 His son Grant was named the NBA's Rookie of the Year in 1995 and has played in seven All-Star games.

 Former linebacker Ken Norton Jr. is the son of former heavyweight champion Ken Norton.
-The former has a championship of his own; in fact, three.
+Jr. has a championship of his own; in fact, three.
 He is the only NFL player in history to play on three consecutive Super Bowl-winning teams (Dallas Cowboys, 1992-1993; San Francisco 49ers, 1994).